-July 21, 20178 yr I had a small piece left over from my last turning of acrylic and decided to experiment with JB Weld.
+July 21, 20179 yr comment_117574 I had a small piece left over from my last turning of acrylic and decided to experiment with JB Weld.
 I drilled some holes in the piece that had a lot of chip outs and small holes.
 I did not make much effort to make sure holes were filled.
 When I turned it, it seemed softer than the acrylic and turned easily.
 No problems and it held in place really well.
 The trimmings were slightly magnetic, but you could easily blow them off a magnet.
 It did not polish like the acrylic and I did not use a finish as I sometimes do.
 I will use it again, probably as feature within the piece.
-It also help a lot if your project is nearly the same color as JB Weld
+It also help a lot if your project is nearly the same color as JB Weld Report

 Join the conversation